Henry Speight

 Ratu Henry Vao'ofu Speight (born 24 March 1988) is a Fiji-born Australian professional rugby union player.
-He currently plays for the French club Biarritz.
+Played for Biarritz 2020 Biarritz.
 Speight was previously with the Brumbies and Queensland Reds in Super Rugby, and has represented Australia with the Wallabies and national sevens team.
+He is currently playing for Wests in the Queensland Premier Rugby competition.
 His playing position is wing or centre.

 Early life and career

 Henry Speight is the son of Fijian politician Samisoni Tikoinasau and the grandson of former Fiji President, Ratu Josefa Iloilo.
 He was born in Suva, Fiji, where he attended Queen Victoria School before moving to New Zealand for his final years of high school.

 His first taste of pro-rugby came in his final year at Hamilton Boys High School, when he was picked for Waikato, making his debut against the Bay of Plenty in 2008.
 Speight went on to represent the province over four seasons.
 Not eligible for the New Zealand Schoolboys, Speight represented his native Fiji in the same year at the Junior World Cup in Belfast.